Dr Althea Legal-Miller is a Senior Lecturer in American History & Culture;

-Dr Legal-Miller is an Associate Fellow at UCL-Institute of the Americas, and a member of the British Association for American Studies (BAAS) and the Society for the History of Women in the Americas (SHAW).
+Dr Legal-Miller is an Associate Fellow at UCL-Institute of the Americas, the Equality and Diversity Representative on the Executive Committee of the British Association for American Studies (BAAS), and a member of the Society for the History of Women in the Americas (SHAW).

 Dr Legal-Miller's expert media appearances have included HuffPost Live, BBC The One Show, BBC Radio London and BBC Radio 3.

 Publications and research outputs

 Dr Legal-Miller is currently completing the manuscript for her first monograph, Made in Americus: Black Girls, Incarceration and the Civil Rights Movement in Southwest Georgia.
 The monograph is a detailed and localised study confirming that black girls were so much more than mere foot soldiers, but central actors in Black Freedom movements in the 1960s.
 Alongside the records of numerous civil rights organisations, the monograph utilises oral histories Dr Legal-Miller conducted with former activist girls who grew up in Americus, southwest Georgia, which was the home of a vibrant girl-centric local movement.